NickSishchuck/cpp-logger/README.md

 ## Implementation Notes

-- The Logger uses a singleton pattern for global access
 - Log files are automatically created with timestamps in their names
 - Thread safety considerations should be added for multi-threaded applications
 - Consider memory management for the singleton instance in larger applications
+- The log directory (`logs/`) is automatically created if it doesn't exist